REFaster/xml2keen/README.md

 Next go to line 49 and 50 of server.js and enter in your ProjectID and API writekey.

+Run that same test and you'll see it post into Keen

 Next go to http://heroku.com and sign up for a free account, then follow their instructions for pushing your code to an account with them.

+Test again with http://{{your app name here}}.herokuapp.com instead of localhost

+After completing your tests, tell your XML provider to send it's data to your web app and you're done.

 Now you can send XML data to Keen.io :)

+# License

 (The MIT License)